DaischSensor/im1r_ros2_driver/README.md

    ``` shell
    sudo dmesg | grep tty
    ```

-3. Set the serial port permissions:
    Assuming the IM1R device is connected to /dev/ttyUSB0:

    ``` shell
    sudo chmod 666 /dev/ttyUSB0
    ```

+3. Confirm the baud rate of the IM1R device.
+The default baud rate is 115200, which can be modified via the host computer software DS_RVision.

 4. Launch the driver node:
+   - Assume the serial port connected to the IM1R is `/dev/ttyUSB0`
+   - Assume the baud rate used by the IM1R is `115200`

    ``` shell
    ros2 run im1r_ros2_driver im1r_node --ros-args -p serial_port:=/dev/ttyUSB0 -p baud_rate:=115200
    ```

-   - `/dev/ttyUSB0` is the serial port.
-   - `115200` is the baud rate used by IM1R, adjust it as needed.

 5. List all the topic: